-However, Artificial Intelligence in sales is not meant to replace humans.
-Instead, try to think of it like giving sales reps the insight and tools they need to work smarter.
-Naturally this means forging better working relationships with customers and enhancing their ability to hit quotas consistently.
+Try to think of it like giving sales reps the insight and tools they need to work smarter, faster, and easier.
+For you the sales manager, this means forging better working relationships with salespeople and enhancing their ability to hit quotas consistently.

 Who is Using Sales AI?

-In fact, forward thinking companies are already catching on fast.
-Salesforce’s state of sales report shows that sales leaders expect their AI adoption to grow faster than any other sales related tech.
-Salesforce also highlighted that high performing teams are almost 5x more likely to be using AI than those that underperform.
+Forward thinking companies are already catching on fast.
+Salesforce’s state of sales report shows that sales leaders expect their AI adoption to grow faster than any other sales related technology.
+Salesforce also highlighted that high performing teams are almost 5x more likely to be using AI than those underperforming teams.

-If you’re looking to increase the adoption of AI into your business, you can read all about in in our post on Getting your organization AI ready.
+If you’re looking to increase the adoption of AI into your business, you can read all about it in our post, Getting Your Organization AI Ready.

 But here’s the fun part.
 Artificial intelligence in sales is actually not replacing people.
 As a matter of fact, a vast majority of these high performing companies are also planning to increase their workforce.